Earned Value Management – How to make it work for you

 The production of EV data requires that a performance measurement baseline, drawn directly from the project plan, comprising of the following:

 - The Performance Measurement Baseline (PMB).
-The PMB consists of a time phased aggregation of the (human and material) resources (expressed in budgetary terms) required to execute the work scope in the project schedule, often shown as a cumulative X/Y curve (as in the above diagram) – this is the ‘baseline’ against which cost and schedule performance is compared using EVM metrics.
+The PMB consists of a time phased aggregation of the (human and material) resources (expressed in budgetary terms) required to execute the work scope of the project, usually captured in a Work Breakdown Structure (WBS) within which we would perform EV analysis.
+The PMB is often shown as a cumulative X/Y curve (as in the above diagram) – this is the ‘baseline’ against which cost and schedule performance is compared using EVM metrics.
 The full PMB should also include and define how Earned Value will be measured and taken through the life of the project.

 - Objective Measures of Progress progress must be assessed periodically – there are many ways of doing this and the important rule (backed up by a mass of evidence) is that the more subjective the methods are, the less reliable the EV data is likely to be and the greater room there is for unwanted ‘surprises’ downstream – (we support complete objectivity in progress measurement, and can show that this is possible.
 Many other methods have been proposed over the years, often being too complex or leading to unreliable EV results).